awsdocs/amazon-fsx-lustre-user-guide/doc_source/install-lustre-client.md

 # Installing the Lustre Client<a name="install-lustre-client"></a>

 To mount your Amazon FSx for Lustre file system from a Linux instance, first you need to install the open\-source Lustre client\.
 Amazon FSx for Lustre supports access from the Lustre client versions 2\.10\.5 and 2\.10\.6\.

-Then, depending on your operating system version, use one of the procedures following\.
+Then, depending on your operating system version, use one of the following procedures\.
+If you're compute instance is not running the Linux kernel specified in the installation instructions, and you're unable to change the kernel, you can build your own Lustre client\.
+To learn more, see [Compiling Lustre](http://wiki.lustre.org/Compiling_Lustre) on the Lustre wiki\.

 ## To install the Lustre client as an RPM package \(Amazon Linux\)<a name="install-lustre-client-amazon-linux"></a>